dylni/normpath/README.md

 in this crate, as defined in [LICENSE-APACHE], shall be licensed according to [COPYRIGHT], without any additional terms or conditions.

-### Third-party software
+### Third-party content

-This crate includes copies and modifications of software developed by third
+This crate includes copies and modifications of content developed by third
 parties:

 - [src/cmp.rs] and [tests/rust.rs] contain modifications of code from The Rust